Plant Problems - Why No Flower Blooms on Plants

 sufficient, the plant does not bloom.
 Either increase sunlight to the

-plant, or move ti to a sunnier location.
+plant, or move it to a sunnier location.

 Improper Pruning: As a flower or a flowering bush gets to tall or